 As you can see, it’s important to know about all the parts and components of the brand and model motorcycle you’re planning on buying before meeting with the seller to check out the bike.
 Asking the right questions and knowing exactly what to look for is the only way to ensure you’re making a good investment.
 Avoid any used motorcycles with hectic electrical wires, leaks of any kind, spongy breaks or rusty fuel tanks.
 Unless you want a fixer-upper, these issues can be expensive.

 Overall, you should pay attention to the general condition of the bike.
 Does it have matching tires, shiny paint and newer grips and seat covers?
 Motorcycle owners tend to either love or neglect their bikes.
 If you can tell the seller has taken care of the bike, then it’s probably in pretty good condition.
 On the other hand, if there are parts that haven’t been repaired or replaced for a while, it’s likely there could be other issues lurking.

-- Trust your gut: If anything about the seller or the transaction feels wrong or off, then something probably is.
-Don’t let the seller try to confuse you and stick to what you know to be true about the motorcycle you’re looking at.
+- Trust your gut.
+If anything about the seller or the transaction feels wrong or off, then something probably is.
+Don’t let the seller try to confuse you.
+Stick to what you know to be true about the motorcycle you’re looking at.
 If you’re not comfortable handing over that wad of cash, definitely don’t do it and move on.

-- Consider resale value: Buying a used motorcycle is an investment and you may want to sell it for an upgrade in the future.
-If that’s the case, consider how old and worn the bike is before purchasing.
+- Consider resale value.
+Buying a used motorcycle is an investment and you may want to sell it for an upgrade in the future.
+Consider how old and worn the bike is before purchasing.
 Is the bike so old that you’re going to be running it in to the ground or is there potential for upkeep and resale within the next couple years?